-progtype

-1 Program of a single party

-As a rule, each party issues one program for each election.

-2 Program of two or more parties

-In a number of countries, parties compete as programmatic coalitions by issuing joint programs.
-In these cases, the joint program was assigned to each of the party of the programmatic coalition.

-3 Estimate

-For calculating median voter or median party figures, missing election programs have been estimated on the basis of available programs whenever a party obtained seats in parliament.
-Estimates were derived either by computing averages between two adjacent programs or by duplicating programmatic data.

-4 Program taken from main party of electoral coalition

-Parties sometimes compete as electoral coalitions in which blocs of parties receive joint votes and seats, but parties in the bloc still issue separate programs.
-When the electoral coalition is dominated by one strong party, the program of the main coalition party was used to measure positions of the 'electoral coalition' as a whole.

-5 Average of all members of an electoral coalition

-When the electoral coalition consists of equally strong parties, the average of platforms from all coalition parties was used to measure positions of the electoral coalition as a whole.

-6 General program

-Some parties did not issue separate election programs but contested elections with their general programs.
+Some parties did not issue separate election programs but con- tested elections with their general programs.

 8 Party bloc program

 Some party blocs issue joint programs.
 As opposed to type 2 programs, electoral statistics are given for the party bloc as a whole, not for the single parties making up the bloc.

 9 Other type of program

 Other types of programs not specified by types 1 to 8.

 99 Missing program

 In cases where it was impossible to find a manifesto from the respective party or in cases where content-analytical data from this party is still missing, but will be added soon.

-datasetorigin

-Indicates with which update in which year the data was published.
-In case where the programmatic variables of an observation are updated or replaced (e.g. due to the replacement of a document), this variable is updated as well.
+datasetorigin case whe s with which update in which year the data was published.
+In ere the programmatic variables of an observation are updated eed (e.g. due to the replacement of a document), this variable eed as well.

 901 South America Dataset 2015a

+911 Update 2016b

-911 Update 2016b920 Update 2017a
+920 Update 2017a

-corpusversion
+921 Update 2017b

-Indicates the version of the Manifesto Corpus used to calculate the content analytical data in this observation.
+corpusversion s the version of the Manifesto Corpus used to calculate the analytical data in this observation.

+Missing information

-Missing for all observations where the content analytical data is not based on the Manifesto Corpus.
+for all observations where the content analytical data is not a the Manifesto Corpus.

-total

-Total number of allocated codes
+total Total nu mber of allocated codes

+Missing information